adampridmore/vat-roadmap/source/documentation/index.md

 Before releasing functionality to all our customers we will conduct testing on it with limited customer numbers.
 This period is referred to as “controlled go live” or Private Beta.

+## Who we are

+We are the Software Developer Collaboration Team (SDST) made up of two teams.

+Our **Software Developer Support Team** (SDST) provides technical information and support to third party software developers including producing this roadmap.

+Our **Digital Relationship Management** (DRM) team provides dedicated account management to developers and developer representative bodies.

+For more information, please email sdsteam@hmrc.gsi.gov.uk

 ## Changelog